 Journey to County Fermanagh and discover a subterranean warren of waterfalls, rivers and chambers at the Marble Arch Caves.

 In County Down, Castlewellan Forest Park offers lakeside walks, cycling trails and outstanding views of the Mourne Mountains.
-Further afield, foodies can enjoy seafood in the sun at Harry’s Shack, situated on the fringe of Portstewart Strand, where sunbathing and surfing are also on the menu.
+Along the coast, foodies can enjoy seafood in the sun at Harry’s Shack, situated on the fringe of Portstewart Strand, where sunbathing and surfing are also on the menu.

-Hikers will love exploring Northern Ireland’s longest mountain range.
+Hikers will love exploring the Sperrin Mountains, Northern Ireland’s longest mountain range.
 Prefer to sit back and take it all in?
-The Sperrin Mountains has been featured by National Geographic as one of the world's 101 scenic drives not to miss, thanks to its winding roads and striking views.
+The Sperrins has been featured by National Geographic as one of the world's 101 scenic drives not to miss, thanks to its winding roads and striking views.
 So either way, you're in for a treat!

 The Galway International Arts Festival rolls into town in July, turning the City of Tribes into a festival mecca for two weeks.
-With over 200 shows in over 25 locations, Galway becomes one massive party with galleries, intimate theatres, outdoor performances.
+With over 200 shows in over 25 locations, Galway becomes one massive party with galleries, intimate theatres and outdoor performances in store.

 In Ireland’s Ancient East, Otherside Music & Arts Festival takes over Rock Farm in Slane, County Meath.
 Promising a weekend of woodland music, dance, comedy and wellness in stunning surroundings.

-In Northern Ireland’s Walled City, the Foyle Maritime Festival welcomes sailors ashore taking part in the Clipper Round the World Yacht Race alongside firework displays, water activities and delicious food and live performances.
+In Northern Ireland’s Walled City, the Foyle Maritime Festival welcomes sailors ashore taking part in the Clipper Round the World Yacht Race.
+Expect spectacular firework displays, water activities, delicious food and live performances.